Prime Minister Theresa May provided more clarity on Britain’s exit from the European Union on Sunday in an interview with the BBC’s Andrew Marr.

 More arcane, but more important, was her proposal to enshrine all existing EU law into British law while repealing the 1972 European Communities Act, which originally incorporated EU law into British law.

-“That means the UK will be an independent sovereign nation,” she said.
+“That means the United Kingdom will be an independent sovereign nation,” she said.
 “It will be making its own laws.”

 Which is playing to the pro-Brexit gallery.